 Kanawha - Corwith is a very small town located in the state of Iowa.
 With a population of 1,946 people and just one neighborhood, Kanawha - Corwith is the 272nd largest community in Iowa.
-Kanawha - Corwith has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Kanawha - Corwith was built prior to World War II, making it one of the older and more historic towns in the country.

 Kanawha - Corwith is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kanawha - Corwith is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Kanawha - Corwith who work in management occupations (10.88%), teaching (8.82%), and sales jobs (8.73%).

-The education level of Kanawha - Corwith citizens is a little higher than the average for US cities and towns: 22.09% of adults in Kanawha - Corwith have at least a bachelor's degree.
+The population of Kanawha - Corwith overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Kanawha - Corwith, 22.09% have at least a bachelor's degree.

 The per capita income in Kanawha - Corwith in 2022 was $33,086, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $132,344 for a family of four.
 However, Kanawha - Corwith contains both very wealthy and poor people as well.